Shahadhq/ReadMedApp/README.md

 User stories:

-The user wants to find a medicin.
+1-The user wants to find a medicin.
-The user wants to view medicine information.
+2-The user wants to view medicine information.
-The user wants to view summrizied information about Dosage, Side Effects, and Medicine Interaction.
+3-The user wants to view summrizied information about Dosage, Side Effects, and Medicine Interaction.

 Success Criteria:

-Project is completed on time.
+1-Project is completed on time.
-Project meet the functionals requirements.
+2-Project meet the functionals requirements.
-Project team satisfaction target is achieved.
+3-Project team satisfaction target is achieved.
-Project support both VoiceOver and large and size text accessibilities.
+4-Project support both VoiceOver and large and size text accessibilities.

 Tools: